-Please contact the Recruitment Manager for more information about these programs.
+Please contact the Recruiting Program Manager for more information about these programs.

 +-Is video conferencing available?

 Yes.
 We encourage you to consider interviewing students via video conferencing, if you cannot interview on campus.
 We can coordinate these interviews with your IT department.
-Please contact the Recruitment Manager for more information.
+Please contact the Recruiting Program Manager for more information.

 +-Does Chapman have a Mentor Program?

 Yes.
-The program typically kicks off in the spring, and we try to match each participating mentor with a first-year (1L) student.
+The program kicks off in the spring, and we try to match each participating mentor with a first-year (1L) student.
 Contact the Director of Career Services if you would like to participate.